Emergency preparedness and response

-Public health emergencies have the power to devastate individuals and communities.
+Public health emergencies have the power to devastate communities.
 Outcomes depend on how quickly and effectively we respond.
-The Health Collaborative facilitates collaboration among key emergency partners to ensure we’re all as prepared as possible to prevent, mitigate, respond to, and recover from emergency situations.
+We facilitate collaboration across the region to ensure we’re all as prepared as possible.

 Rehearsing through tabletop exercises